Karo Parisyan

 Karo Parisyan (born August 28, 1982) is an Armenian-American former mixed martial artist, who last competed in the welterweight division.
 A professional MMA competitor since 1999, Parisyan is a former WEC Welterweight Champion and has also competed for the UFC, Bellator, and Impact FC.

 Background

 Parisyan was born in Yerevan, Armenian SSR (today Armenia).
-His family migrated to America when he was six years old.
+His family migrated to the United States when he was six years old.
 Parisyan started training in judo when he was nine years old under fellow Armenian Gokor Chivichyan.
 Parisyan stated that his father began taking him to judo lessons because he beat up on his sisters and judo would be an effective outlet for Parisyan to take out his anger.
 In a book he published, however, Parisyan wrote that his father introduced him to judo to cure his laziness.
 By age ten, Parisyan was training his Judo under both Chivichyan and Gene LeBell.

 Mixed martial arts career

 Training

 For more than thirteen years, Parisyan developed under the Hayastan Grappling System, developed by Gokor Chivichyan and Gene LeBell, which blends elements of judo, sambo, catch wrestling, Greco-Roman wrestling and freestyle wrestling.
 Parisyan continued to train at the Hayastan Academy under Gokor and Gene until late 2005.
 In early 2012, Karo mentioned in an interview that he has returned to the Hayastan Academy.